 - Because being a teenager is hard, and making good choices requires all your best thinking.
 Teens can't think as well when they drink, so you're more likely to do things you'll be sorry about later.

 - Because it's bad for your body.
-(For kids who play sports or worry about their weight, this can be especially convincing.)
+(For kids who play sports, this can be especially convincing.)

 - Because it's against the law.

 Kids often test you to see if you'll over-react, before they trust you with their biggest concerns.
 So when you hear "Oliver snuck vodka into school today in a Starbucks cup," take a deep breath and stay calm so you can listen.
 Instead of "That's terrible!
 I hope he got in big trouble!" -- which shuts down the conversation -- you might get your child talking and thinking with questions like:

 "Wow!
 How could you tell he was drinking? ....
 What did the other kids do?...
 Did other kids try it?...
 How did they act?...
 What did you think?...
 Did you want to try it?....
 Why or why not?....
 Why do you think Oliver did that?...
 What ended up happening?...
 Do you think other kids will try this now?....
 Would you ever do something like that?....
 Why or why not?...
 Did any of the kids handle this incident in a way you admired?"